accel-brain/accel-brain-code/Algorithmic-Composition/README.md

 # Algorithmic Composition or Automatic Composition Library: pycomposer

 `pycomposer` is Python library for Algorithmic Composition or Automatic Composition based on the stochastic music theory and the Statistical machine learning problems.
-Especialy, this library provides apprication of the Algorithmic Composer based on Generative Adversarial Networks(GANs).
+Especialy, this library provides apprication of the Algorithmic Composer based on Generative Adversarial Networks(GANs) and Conditional Generative Adversarial Networks(Conditional GANs).

 ## Installation